jolocom/jolocom-sdk/docs/md_book/docs/agents.md

 # Document Title

 - [ ] Anatomy of an agent, i.e. the essential components

+In order for an agent to be able to fulfill it's responsibilities (e.g. interactions, credential creation, identity management), a number of interfaces / components must be provided (either upon SDK construction, or upon agent creation).

+The following sections will briefly outline the purpose and relationship between the various interfaces.

+The core components are:

+- **A Collection of supported DID methods** - exposed through

+Two arguments can be provided
   - [ ] DidMethodKeeper
     - [ ] Adding / retrieving a did method
     - [ ] SDK.resolve